eccentricdevotion/TARDIS/achievements.md

       the [Bukkit material enum](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/bukkit/browse/src/main/java/org/bukkit/Material.java)
       name
 * `reward_amount:` the amount of the reward type the player gets
-* `enabled:` a true of false value determining whether the achievement is available to players
+* `enabled:` a true or false value determining whether the achievement is available to players
-* `repeatable:` a true of false value determining whether the achievement can be repeated
+* `repeatable:` a true or false value determining whether the achievement can be repeated
 * `auto:` if `true` the player does not have to manually initiate the start of the achievement with the `/tardisbook start` command
 * `message:` is the second line of the achievement notification